User Guide

 2. The Tray Menu

 Right-click the PositionPro tray icon to open the main menu.
 This is your control centre for everything PositionPro does.
-Here's what you'll see:
+The menu items appear in this order:

 3. Saving & Restoring Positions